codemaniac-sahil/dictionary-web-app/README.md

 </div>

-It is a dictionary web app in which user can search the word and get its meaning with example and correct pronunciation.
+This is a dictionary web app.
+Here user can search the word and get it's meaning along with example and correct pronunciation in the form of audio.

+# Steps To Use App
+1) Type the word on input text area provided.
+2) Click on search icon beside input area/ hit the enter key on your keyboard.
 # Languages Used

 1) HTML
 2) CSS
 3) JavaScript

-# API used
+# API Used
 dictionaryapi.dev

 # Website link